Abraham and Sarah

 We are told, in verse 29 shown above, that Abram and his brother, Nahor, took wives.
 I have to admit that sounds rather sterile, doesn't it?
 Where is the romance?
 I guess we are left to imagine that by ourselves.
 Often marriages were prearranged in those days, but we cannot necessarily assume that the marriage of Abraham and Sarah was prearranged.

 Why does God do that?
 Why does He not tell us how they met, courted, and were married?
-God's purpose in giving us the account of Abraham and Sarah was not to entertain us.
-We will never find the account of Abraham and Sarah in Teen Magazine!
+God's purpose in giving us the account of this Bible couple was not to entertain us.
+We will never find the account of Sarah and Abraham in a teen magazine!

 He does, however, have some great lessons for us to learn as we view the interactions they had with each other throughout their married years.
 As a matter of fact, some of these interactions were rather startling.